 Remote logins – Firewalls protect you against unauthorized access to your devices via the internet, so you won’t have to worry about cybercriminals who can steal your information or install malware on your network.

-Email bombs – The same way a cybercriminal can send loads of malicious emails, they can also send the same message to a server that causes a crash.
+Email bombs – In the same way, a cybercriminal can send loads of malicious emails, they can also send the same message to a server that causes a crash.

 Viruses – Viruses are the biggest threat from cybercriminals as the global damage of malware attacks was over $4.4 trillion, only in 2021.
 They can spread quickly through your network and system, slow down your devices, delete your data, etc. A firewall will block viruses before they even get the chance to infiltrate the network.